 Commencement takes place once a year at the end of the spring semester.
 Degrees may be conferred in either the fall or the spring.
-Students receiving degrees in the fall may participate in the following spring conferral.
+Students receiving degrees in the fall may participate in commencement the following spring.
 See the academic calendar for appropriate deadlines.

-4. ProQuest for MTS, DMin, and PhD Degrees
+ProQuest for MTS, DMin, and PhD Degrees

-The seminary requires the use of ProQuest to publish all MTS theses, DMin projects, and PhD dissertations.
+The seminary requires that all MTS theses, DMin projects, and PhD dissertations be published through the seminary's ProQuest portal.
 ProQuest makes the academic work available in a full text format through online academic search engines, provides electronic copies to our library, and offers printing in book format as an optional service.
 Submissions will be made online through a special web portal made available to students before graduation.
 Students are only required to submit the dissertation for Basic Publishing; additional copies and options are at the student's discretion.
-All fees for the service will be collected by ProQuest at time of submission.
+All fees for the service will be collected by ProQuest at the time of submission.
 This cost is subject to change at ProQuest's discretion.